 Keeping that in mind, it’s kinda unfair to place the .380 up against the 9mm.
 (Yes, we know did that with the title, but hear us out…)

 Instead, a better question is “which caliber is better for you?”

 Which Is More Powerful?

-When we’re looking at power, the 9mm unanimously beats the .380 every time.
+When looking at power, the 9mm unanimously beats the .380 every time.

-It’s been (unfairly) stereotyped as an underpowered cartridge for almost as long as it’s been around, and ballistic tests place the 9mm lightyears beyond the .380 with regards to power.
+It’s been (unfairly) stereotyped as an underpowered cartridge for almost as long as it’s been around, but ballistic tests place the 9mm lightyears beyond the .380 with regards to power.

-And while it’s no match for the 9mm, shooting the right ammo can turn transform your .380 into a formidable concealed-carry pistol.
+And while it’s no match for the 9mm, shooting the right ammo can transform your .380 into a formidable concealed-carry pistol.

 Well, if power is your primary decision, you wouldn’t.
 But power isn’t what the .380 is made for.

 In some ways, the low power of the .380 ACP is actually one of its strengths, depending on how you look at it.